johnwcowan/r7rs-work/GraphicsCanvas.md

 Turn the turtle's inherent direction by *degrees*.
 The use of degrees instead of radians is traditional, stemming from the original Logo turtles.

-`(turtle-mouse-link!` *turtle*`)`
-`(turtle-mouse-unlink!` *turtle*`)`

-Links/unlinks the relative movement of the turtle with the relative movement of the mouse.
-However, it does not move the turtle to the position of the mouse or vice versa.
-While they are linked, mouse movements may not be received by the UI event system.
-Has no effect if this cannot be done.

 ## Events